 Network equipment has arrived, work begins

 MADISON, Wis.
 (Oct.
-27, 2017) – TDS Telecom (TDS®) technicians and network engineers are working now to install the core equipment necessary to improve broadband speeds and bring new services to Nelson and Big Canoe and in portions of Pickens, Dawson and Cherokee counties.
+27, 2017) – TDS Telecom (TDS®) technicians and network engineers are working now to install the core equipment necessary to improve broadband speeds and bring new services to Blue Ridge, Georgia and portions of Fannin and Gilmer counties.

-TDS anticipates engineering and construction work to be completed by mid-December.
-TDS is working to have equipment installs completed by the end of February.
-Once all the equipment is installed, TDS will begin migrating customers to the new equipment.
-If all goes as scheduled TDS expects customer migration to be completed by the end of June.
+If all goes as planned, TDS hopes to have engineering and construction work completed by the end of December, after which customers will begin migrating to the new equipment.
+We anticipate customer migration will be completed by mid-year.
 Once complete, the broadband improvement project will impact thousands of locations in the area.

-“Work is moving forward and customers should start seeing improvements in their internet service in spring,” said Tom McCabe, manager State Government Affairs at TDS.
-“Phase II is then expected to be complete by fall of 2018.”
+“Work is moving forward and customers should start seeing improvements in their internet service in early summer,” said Tom McCabe, manager State Government Affairs at TDS.
+“Phase two is then expected to be complete by year-end 2018.”

 This past spring, TDS began engineering and design work to improve their network in the area.
-Customers will see improved speeds during the first phase of the project and then even greater speeds and new products when Phase II of the project is fully complete.
+The company is reporting now that construction work is underway and will be complete by next spring.
+Customers will see improved speeds during the first phase of the project and then even greater speeds and new products after Phase two of the project is fully complete.

 Georgia residents can visit the TDS website to find out how this federal program may impact their location.